feliciaiveliz/launch-school/back_end/120/oop_book/classes_objects_1.md

 end
 ```

-Instead of referencing the variable directly, use the `name` getter method created earlier, which is given to use by `attr_accessor`:
+Instead of referencing the variable directly, use the `name` getter method created earlier, which is given to us by `attr_accessor`:

 ```ruby
 def speak